zachlatta/school/sophomore/world-history/notes/lecture/13-08-29_early_human_societies.md

 * Earliest villages located in the Middle East.
 * Population of early villages evolved from the hundreds to the thousands.
 * Probably declined due to environmental degradation.

+#### Life in Early Villages

-* Full-tie political and religious figures emerge as community leaders.
+* Full-time political and religious figures emerge as community leaders.
 * Specilized workers such as toolmakers, miners, and merchants
 * Despite specialization well-defined social stratification did not exist.
 * Farming & specializaiton of labor led to decline in the role of women.
 * Farming & specialized labor led to increase in technology
   * Pottery, the plow, irrigation, woven textiles, wheeled vehicles

+### Social Differentiation

+* Specialized occupations
+* Regional exchange of goods
+* Communal ownership
+* Hierarchical social structures
+  * Patriarchal
+* Elite groups with "weath"

+## Rise of Civilizations
+4th Millennium BCE

+* New discoveries transformed permanent settlements into civilizations
+  * Bronze
+  * Writing
+* First civilization emerged in Mesopotamia (modern day Iraq) c.
+3500 BCE